AdobeDocs/experience-cloud.en/help/website-implementation/integrations.md

 ---
 title: Implement Experience Cloud Integrations with Launch
 description: Learn how to validate the Audiences, A4T, and Customer Attributes integrations in your Adobe Experience Cloud implementation.
-This lesson is part of the &quot;Implementing the Experience Cloud in Websites with Launch&quot; tutorial.
+This lesson is part of the Implementing the Experience Cloud in Websites with Launch tutorial.
 seo-description:
 seo-title: Implement Experience Cloud Integrations with Launch
 solution: Experience Cloud